svenvc/ztimestamp/README.md

 I am an alternative for DateAndTime and TimeStamp.
-I have second precision and live in the UTC/GMT/Zulu timezone.
+I have nanosecond precision and live in the UTC/GMT/Zulu timezone.
 I use ISO/International conventions and protocols only.
 I support some essential arithmetic.

 I have an efficient internal representation:

 	jnd - the julian day number <SmallInteger>
-	secs - the number of seconds since midnight, the beginning of the day <SmallInteger>
+	ns - the number of nanoseconds since midnight, the beginning of the day <SmallInteger>

 Examples:

 	ZTimestamp now.
 	ZTimestamp fromString: '1969-07-20T20:17:40Z'.
+	ZTimestamp fromString: '2021-11-17T09:05:12.94603Z'.

 There is some compatibility with existing, standard Chronology objects.
-I correctly parse representations with a timezone designator and can print a representation in arbitrary timezones.
+I correctly parse representations with a timezone designator and can print a representation in arbitrary timezone offsets.

-	(ZTimestamp fromString: DateAndTime now truncated printString) localPrintString.
+The key idea of ZTimestamp is to store and work with timestamps in UTC internally, while converting to and from specific local representations when needed interfacing with the user or other systems.

+ZTimestampFormat, working with ZTimezone, is the tool to do these conversions.

+	ZCurrentTimezone
+	  value: (ZTimezone id: #'Europe/Brussels')
+	  during: [ ZTimestampFormat isoTZ useCurrentTimezone format: ZTimestamp now ].

 ## Time Zone Database